 In addition to interest rates on mortgage payments, there are additional fees to consider:

-• Booking Fee.
-This is a down payment for booking a mortgage of about £100.
-If you change your mind and don’t take out a mortgage, you probably won’t get that amount back.
+• Booking fee.
+This is a down payment of about £100 ($127) for booking a mortgage loan.
+If you change your mind and don’t take out a mortgage, you probably won’t get this fee back.

 • Early repayment fees.
 Some lenders also charge a fee if you pay off your mortgage early.
 Generally, this is between 1 and 5% of the prepayment amount.